NC State Extension Publications

 The longhorned tick is a vector of several pathogenic agents in its native range including Anaplasma, Babesia, Borrelia, Ehrlichia, Theileria and Rickettsia that cause disease of humans and animals (Beard et al. 2018).
 There is evidence that longhorned ticks harbor certain disease causing viruses.
 Raney et al. 2022 demonstrated Heartland virus carried over from infected adult ticks to their offspring through transovarial transmission, and Cumbie et al. 2022 detected Bourbon virus in field collected ticks in Virginia.
 Because the disease transmission potential is significant with this tick, on going pathogen transmission studies are underway.
 A recently-published laboratory study (Bruenner et al. 2019) found that longhorned ticks were not capable of transmitting the pathogen that causes Lyme Disease.
 However Theileria orientalis Ikeda, a debilitating disease of cattle linked to anemia and abortion, was identified in ticks collected in Virginia (Thompson et al. 2020, Dinkel et al. 2021).
 Severe tick infestations in cattle can cause anemia, weakness, blood loss and death (Hoogstraal et al. 1968).
 Tick infestations in New Zealand and Australia reduced dairy production up to 25% (Hoogstraal et al. 1968, Heath 2016).

 Producers are advised to examine your animals regularly around the ears, dewlap, udder and perianal region.
-Cattle should be checked anytime they are brought up for routine procedures, ear tagging, AI or pregnancy checks, or vaccinations.
+Cattle should be checked anytime they are brought up for routine procedures, ear tagging, vaccinations, artificial insemination or pregnancy checks.
 Collected ticks should be stored in alcohol and delivered to your county extension office for identification.

 Protection